 I’ve worked with a range of people, from individuals to couples and families to ensure their wishes are carried out fully.
-I am also a member of Solicitors for the Elderly and regularly partake in courses held for members.
+I am also a member of Solicitors for the Elderly and regularly partake in courses held for their members.

 Make sure your will is up-to-date and accurately reflects your instructions

 Register lasting Powers of Attorney at the earliest opportunity

 Keep an up-to-date list of all asset organisations/holdings in a safe place so that it is easily accessible

 I would advise you to seek professional legal advice when drafting a will to ensure it is valid and executed correctly.
 We also advise about inheritance tax when drafting wills, which someone doing it themselves may not necessarily consider

 Do I have to register my Lasting Powers of Attorney straight away?